joanpablo/reactive_forms/README.md

 }
 ```

-> When you remove focus of a control, the control is marked as touched, that means that the validation error messages will show up in UI.
-To prevent validation messages to show up you can optionally set argument **touched** to _false_.
+> When you remove focus from a control, the control is marked as touched.
+This means that the validation error messages will show up in the UI.
+To prevent validation messages from showing up, you can optionally set the **touched** argument to _false_.
 >
 > ```dart
-> // remove the focus to the control and marks it as untouched.
+> // Remove the focus from the control and mark it as untouched.
 > this.form.unfocus(touched: false);
 > ```

-## How Enable/Disable a widget
+## How to Enable/Disable a Widget

-To disabled a widget like **ReactiveTextField** all you need to do is to _mark_ the _control_ as disabled:
+To disable a widget like **ReactiveTextField**, all you need to do is _mark_ the _control_ as disabled:

 ```dart
 final form = FormGroup({